Who We Are

-Columbus City Schools, established in 1845, is Ohio’s largest school district, serving the needs of nearly 50,000 students in 109 schools.
-The District is under the leadership of our Superintendent, and a seven-member Board of Education.
+Columbus City Schools, established in 1845, is the state of Ohio’s largest school district, serving the needs of 47,000 students in 112 schools.
+The district, which employs more than 9,000 teachers and staff, is under the leadership of its 21st superintendent, Dr. Talisa Dixon, and a seven-member Board of Education.
+The mission of Columbus City Schools is that each student is highly educated, prepared for leadership and service, and empowered for success as a citizen in a global community.

 The Columbus City Schools main office is located at 270 E. State St., Columbus, Ohio 43215.